dalijolijo/electrum-server/README.md

-Bitcore Electrum-server for the Electrum client
+Megacoin Electrum-server for the Electrum client
 ===============================================

   * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)